tomasz0808/holidayService/README.md

 ## Config.yaml file
 Configuration file config.yaml can be found in the root folder of the project.
-It contains couple of important things(i.e. Holiday API key, service port selection, logging settings).
+It contains couple of important things (i.e. Holiday API key, service port selection, logging settings).
-You can adjust it to your needs before running service.
+You can adjust it to your needs before running the service.

 **Please replace `<your-holiday-api-key>` with your actual Holiday API key**

 ### Sample config file: